Lansing, Illinois: Geography

 According to the 2021 census gazetteer files, Lansing has a total area of 7.52 sqmi, of which 7.46 sqmi (or 99.24%) is land and 0.06 sqmi (or 0.76%) is water.
 Lansing sits on the Calumet Shoreline, an ancient shoreline of Lake Michigan.
-This shoreline runs along Ridge Road.

 Surrounding areas

 Lansing is bordered by South Holland to the northwest, Calumet City to the north, Hammond to the northeast, Munster to the east and southeast, Lynwood to the south, Glenwood to the southwest, and Thornton to the west.